zeek/time-machine/doc/howto.rst

 The flags can be given in order and they can be combined.

 Query the indexes for the given index key.
-The result of a query can either be send to a remote bro system or to a file in the local filesystem.
+The result of a query can either be sent to a remote Bro system or to a file in the local filesystem.
 The index to query is specified by the keyword index followed by the name of the index.
 This name corresponds to the